devhartley/Gangsir_MC_LuaPrograms/README.md

 ###Computercraft
 Note: The author is currently focused on OpenComputers, so many of these programs have not been touched in several months.
-A few of them are especially old, so they may not work in the most effective way possible.
+A few of them are especially old, so they may not work in the most effective way possible/at all.

 ***-Botania Endoflame Automation***